Fast Approximate Dynamic Programming for Input-Affine Dynamics: Final remarks

 \subsection{Value iteration in the conjugate domain}

 Let us first note that the algorithms developed in this study involve two LLT transforms at the beginning and end of each step (see, e.g., lines~\ref{line_alg_s:LLT of J} and~\ref{line_alg_s:LLT of h} in Algorithm~\ref{alg:d-CDP separ}).
 Hence, the possibility of a perfect transformation of the minimization in the primal domain to a simple addition in the conjugate domain is interesting since it allows for performing the value iteration completely in the conjugate domain for the \emph{conjugate} of the costs-to-go.
-In other word, we can stay in the conjugate domain over multiple steps in time, and avoid the conjugate operation at the beginning of the intermediate steps.
+In other words, we can stay in the conjugate domain over multiple steps in time, and avoid the first conjugate operation at the beginning of the intermediate steps.
 This, in turn, leads to a lower computational cost in multistep implementations.
 However, for such a perfect transformation to be possible, we need to impose further restrictions on the problem data.
-To be precise, on top of the properties laid out in Setting~\ref{Set:prob class II}, we need \begin{itemize} \item[(i)] the dynamics to be \emph{linear}, i.e., $\dyn(x,u) = Ax+Bu$, where the state matrix $A$ is \emph{invertible}, \item[(ii)] and the stage cost to be \emph{state-independent}, i.e., $\costx (x)= 0$, and hence $\cost(x,u) = \costu(u)$. \end{itemize} For systems satisfying these conditions, the DP operator reads as
+To be precise, we need (cf. Setting~\ref{Set:prob class II}) \begin{itemize} \item[(i)] the dynamics to be \emph{linear}, i.e., $\dyn(x,u) = Ax+Bu$, where the state matrix $A$ is \emph{invertible}, \item[(ii)] and the stage cost to be \emph{state-independent}, i.e., $\cost(x,u) = \costu(u)$. \end{itemize} For systems satisfying these conditions, the DP operator reads as

 and its conjugate can be shown to be given by